 One of the best things about being Washington, DC, wedding photographers is the impact you have on the people photographed.
-DMV wedding photographers preserve happy memories of one of the biggest days of brides’ or grooms’ lives.
-They create images that remind future spouses of all the emotions they felt during their Washington, DC, weddings.
-Award-winning DC wedding photographers take pictures that the newlyweds will be able to show their children and children’s children.
+DC wedding photographers preserve happy memories of one of the biggest days of brides’ or grooms’ lives.
+They create images that remind future spouses of all the emotions they felt during their marriage celebrations in the Nation's Capital.
+Award-winning Washington wedding photographers take pictures that the newlyweds will be able to show their children and children’s children.

-With that in mind, the vast majority of the photos that DMV wedding photographers deliver focus on the bride and groom.
+With that in mind, the vast majority of the photos that DC wedding photographers deliver focus on the bride and groom.
 They are the two people getting married, of course!
-However, preserving memories of the day requires that Washington, DC, wedding photographers expand their views.
-Award-winning DC wedding photographers point their cameras at more than just brides and grooms posing for couples portraits.
+However, preserving memories of the day requires that a Washington, DC, wedding photographer expand their views.
+Award-winning wedding photographers in the Nation's Capital point their cameras at more than just brides and grooms posing for couples portraits.
 They capture images of everything else that happens at Washington, DC, weddings.
 They take pictures of the bride’s mother shedding a tear when the rings are exchanged.
 They photograph the groom’s father beaming with pride as his little man walks to the altar.
 They get pictures of the groomsmen clowning around as their friend/brother gets into his tuxedo.
 They create photographs of the bride sharing a champagne toast with her bridesmaids.

 In our work as Washington, DC, wedding photographers, we are always on the lookout for these kinds of shots.
 In particular, we keep our eyes open for and cameras ready to photograph scenes with an intergenerational focus.
 Pictures of the bride, her mother and her grandmother hugging are often the ones that the former treasures most.
 As a result, those images are some of the most meaningful that we capture at Washington, DC, weddings.